Friday, April 26

 - Become familiar with the canon of LGBTQ+ children’s picture books.

-- Learn to evaluate LGBTQ+ children’s picture books.
+- Learn how to evaluate LGBTQ+ children’s picture books.

-- Inspire attendees to expand their collection holdings, programs, and services.
+- Identify ways to expand their collection holdings, programs, and services.

 C7 Dewey Divas Present: The Best New Adult Books for the First Half of 2019 – Rosalyn Steele, Andrea Colquhoun and Lahring Tribe